ReferralsBusiness

 Looking to travel from Leiden Centraal to Luxembourg by train?
 You've come to the right place!

-On average, it takes around 7 hours 53 minutes to travel from Leiden Centraal to Luxembourg by train, the fastest services can get you there in as little as 5 hours 34 minutes though.
-You'll usually find 42 trains per day running along the 309 km route between these two destinations.
+On average, it takes around 7 hours 4 minutes to travel from Leiden Centraal to Luxembourg by train, the fastest services can get you there in as little as 5 hours 34 minutes though.
+You'll usually find 48 trains per day running along the 309 km route between these two destinations.
 You'll need to make 2 changes during the journey to Luxembourg, as there currently aren't any direct services on this route.
-You'll be traveling with ICE, SNCF or DB on your way to Luxembourg, as these are the main rail operators on this route.
+You'll be traveling with Eurostar, ICE or DB on your way to Luxembourg, as these are the main rail operators on this route.

-Plan your trip ahead of time and book early if you want to snap up the cheapest fares.
-Tickets from Leiden Centraal to Luxembourg start from $56.13 when you book in advance, so start a search in our Journey Planner to view the latest prices.
+Plan your trip ahead and book your train tickets in advance if you want to snap up the cheapest fares.
+Just start a search in our Journey Planner to view the latest prices for trains from Leiden Centraal to Luxembourg.

 If you're feeling ready to book, start looking for cheap train tickets with us today.
 Keep reading for more information on the journey to Luxembourg by train, including our train schedule where you can view first and last train times.